3 keys to pricing early-stage SaaS products – TechCrunch

 Pricing is not a fixed exercise.
 The enterprise software business involves a lot of intangible aspects, and a software product’s perceived value, quality, and user experience can be highly variable.

-The pricing journey is long and, despite what some founders might think, jumping head-first into customer acquisition isn’t the first stop.
+The pricing journey is long and, despite what some founders might think, jumping headfirst into customer acquisition isn’t the first stop.
 Instead, step one is making sure you have a fully fledged product.

 If you’re a late-seed or Series A company, you’re focused on landing those first 10-20 customers and racking up some wins to showcase in your investor and board deck.
 But when you grow your organization to the point where the CEO isn’t the only person selling, you’ll want to have your go-to-market position figured out.